-During the initialization phase, when an IP Touch phone (NOE) is first installed and set up (following the IEEE 802.1X authentication process where the IP phone device is given LAN port access to the network), the IP phone device is manually configured with a password and default identity, which can be changed to differentiate some NOE phone devices and offer customers additional control and security over equipment connected to their network.
-The Brick manages the retrieval of a configuration file lanpbx.cfg by the IP phone device from the call server, using Trivial File Transfer Protocol (TFTP), which contains the type, version, and IP address of the call server involved in the phone's initialization (and software updates), and, optionally, the IP address of a call server for future transmissions.
-A second call server IP address will be specified for redundant operations.
+During the initialization phase, when an IP Touch phone (NOE) is first installed and set up (following the IEEE 802.1X authentication process where the IP phone device is given LAN port access to the network), the IP phone device is manually configured with a password and default identity (which can be changed to differentiate some NOE phone devices and offer customers additional control and security over equipment connected to their network).
+The Brick manages the retrieval of a configuration file lanpbx.cfg by the IP phone device from the call server, using Trivial File Transfer Protocol (TFTP), which contains the type, version, and IP address of the call server involved in the phone's initialization (and software updates), and, optionally, the IP address of a call server for future transmissions (a second call server IP address will be specified for redundant operations).
 These optional call server IP addresses are later used by the Brick (if specified in the configuration file) to authorize traffic to/from the call server(s) to the IP phone device.
+The Brick manages the downloading of subsequent software updates from the call server to the IP phone device using TFTP.
 The Brick manages UA signaling traffic for start/end of transmission messages between the IP phone device and call server.

-An IP hardphone/softphone communicates with another network entity (such as another IP phone, MGW, voice mailbox system) by sending a UA message to the call server that it is ready to begin transmission.
-The call server sets up a Real Time Protocol (RTP) session between the IP phone and the entity by sending a START_RTP UA message, which contains the destination IP address and UDP port to be used for the transfer of the RTP packets during the call or data stream.
+An IP phone communicates with another network entity (such as another IP phone, MGW, voice mailbox system) by sending a UA message to the call server that it is ready to begin transmission.
+The call server sets up a Real Time Protocol (RTP) session between the IP phone and the entity by sending a START_RTP UA message that contains the destination IP address and UDP port to be used for the transfer of the RTP packets during the call or data stream.
 The UA message passes through the Brick, and the Brick detects, from this message, which source and destination UDP ports will be used for this particular RTP session.
 The Brick restricts the valid UDP ports and IP addresses for RTP transmissions to those specified in the TFTP application filter and defined in the Brick zone rule for NOE traffic.
 The call or data transfer is terminated when the call server sends a STOP_RTP UA message back to the IP phone signaling that the call/data transfer is completed.